-Thus, each school’s mission today is to propose a policy of training and career support for teachers to increase their motivation and in this way provide a better quality of teaching and learning of students.
+Thus, each school’s mission today is to propose a policy of training and career support for teachers to increase their motivation and in this way provide a better quality of teaching and learning for students.

 Always looking for improvement

 Compared to other public or private schools, the infrastructure of the Patriarchate schools is in some areas aging.
 However, our schools are committed to applying modern educational methods in line with respective governments’ requirements, whether for school, sports or cultural activities.

 Every year, new projects are created to improve the teaching and education of students: rehabilitation projects to offer refurbished spaces, projects to modernize the equipment.
 Most of these projects are partially or fully supported by donors.

-Schools also offer students complementary, educational, recreational and social programs:
+Schools also offer students complementary programs, which can be educational, recreational and social:

-– “Global Generation” program, which promotes the exchange with other students via Skype.
+- “Global Generation” program, which promotes exchange with other students via Skype.

-– Welcoming friends from the United States via the HOPE program that visits Palestine and Jordan on pilgrimage.
-They are also working on strengthening relations with schools in Nablus and Beit Jala, with different educational programs.
+- Welcoming pupils from the United States that visits Palestine and Jordan on pilgrimage via the HOPE program.
+Work on strengthening relations with schools in Nablus and Beit Jala, with different educational programs, is also being promoted.

 - Conducting workshops for second-grade students of the Ramallah School, focusing on coexistence and interreligious dialogue in the light of citizenship and pluralism.

-– Partnership with the Barnabé Network, fa French organization which offers help to the teaching of French (proposal of internships in France for local teachers, sending of volunteers for the animation of summer camps), and makes the link to set up twin actions between institutions of the Earth Holy and French schools.
+- Partnership with the Réseau Barnabé, a French organization that supports the teaching of French (offers of internships in France for local teachers, sending of volunteers for summer camps), and acts as an intermediary to set up twin actions between institutions of the Holy Land and French schools.

 Teaching in faith and in favor of peace

-At the beginning of 2017, 18,224 students were enrolled in Latin schools (today the number is about 19,900).
-Among them, Christians of course, but not only because the reregistration is done without any religious discrimination.
+At the beginning of 2017, 18,224 students were enrolled in Latin Patriarchate schools (today the number is about 19,900).
+Among them, Christians of course, but not only.
+The registration is done without any religious discrimination.

 |Country||Number of schools||Total number of students|